The USA always seems to be different than the UK, doesn’t it? For example.

-Equity build-up: as property appreciates in value and any loan is paid off, investor equity accumulates.
+Equity build-up: as the property appreciates in value and any loan is paid off, investor equity accumulates.

-Tax advantages: there are both income and capital gains tax benefits, although this of course varies by country and by individual.
+Tax advantages: there are both income and capital gains tax benefits, although this, of course, varies by country and by the individual.

 Remember, though, that there are disadvantages too: